 Varenicline, also known as Champix, is a very popular smoking cessation drug due to its high success rate.

 Bupropion is a medication that functions as an antidepressant to combat the stimulant effects of nicotine while also working on dopamine receptors in the brain.

 In addition to medications and over the counter nicotine replacement programs, treatment can also include behavioral treatment such as support groups or counseling if the individual feels it is necessary.
-With nicotine addiction being as serious as heroin addiction, and even causing more deaths than heroin, behavioral counseling is a productive option for quitting.
+With addiction in nicotine being as serious as heroin addiction, and even causing more deaths than heroin, behavioral counseling is a productive option for quitting.

-But a popular alternative treatment for nicotine addiction that is becoming preferred over all of these methods is vaping.
+But a popular alternative treatment for addiction in nicotine that is becoming preferred over all of these methods is vaping.
 Many smokers are turning to vaping to quit smoking.
 Liquid nicotine for vaping comes in a variety of strengths of nicotine.
 The user could, for example, begin with 8 mg strength of liquid nicotine and taper down to 6 mg, until they get to 0 mg and have lost their desire or addiction to nicotine.

 But the outlook for smokers that quit the nicotine is promising enough to inspire them to want to “change that lightbulb.”
 WebMd reports that the body begins returning to a healthier state within twenty minutes of quitting!
 Within 20 minutes heart rate and blood pressure begin to return to normal, by the eight hour mark nicotine and carbon monoxide levels in the body have been reduced by half, by the 12 hour mark carbon monoxide levels in the body are normal, and by the 24 hour mark an individual has reduced their risk of heart attack by 50 percent.